Sur Kshetra

-The show concluded with a finalist face off between the two teams, in which Nabeel Shaukat Ali from Pakistan won the title.
+The show concluded with a finalist face-off between the two teams, in which Nabeel Shaukat Ali from Pakistan won the title.
+The show was shot in Dubai.

 Format

 The contestants are judged by the jury members based on their performance and are awarded marks which is either a zero or a ten.
 Meaning that if the jury likes the performance they will give a 10 otherwise a 0.
 The marks of individual contestants are then added team wise and the team with the higher score wins and the captain of the winning team gets to choose a participant to compete for the finalist chairs in a face off.
 After four episodes the face off takes place and the winner of the face off gets a finalist chair which means straight entry to the finals, while the losing captain has to eliminate one of its contestants.

-Finalists

 There were 5 finalist chairs at the start of the show.
 Sara Raza Khan was the first contestant to sit on a finalist chair based on the decision of the jury.
 Mulazzim Hussain became the second finalist after winning the face off.
 Yashraj Kapil sat on the third finalist chair as the captain Himesh Reshammiya left it up to the judges to decide the third finalist from his team.
 Budhaditya Mukherjee became the fourth finalist after winning the face off for the fourth chair.
 The battle for the fifth chair proved to be the most exciting as Nabeel Shaukat Ali from Pakistan and Diljaan from team India went head to head in the face off.
 There was a lot of drama after the face off as both the contestants sang really well and it became very tough for the jury members to decide who should be the fifth finalist Asha Bhosle wanted Diljaan to be the finalist while Abida Parveen wanted Nabeel Shaukat Ali to be the fifth finalist.
 The neutral judge Runa Laila refused to take the decision and threatened to walk out of the show.
 After much drama it was finally decided that there would be six finalists instead of five and hence both Diljaan and Nabeel Shaukat Ali made it to the finals.

 And in the finales Nabeel Shaukat Ali from Pakistan won the title by beating Diljaan in the face-off round.